miklevin/MikeLev.in/_posts/2025-06-28-developer-escape-tech-churn.md

 the feature.
 Apple blended it into their green-globe "maximize" window widget so people are sort of tricked into using it and getting the benefit on Mac now.
-Once upon a time it was ironically called Exposé — ironic because even with that name the feature remained long-hidden, haha!
+Once upon a time it was ironically called Exposé — ironic because even with that name the feature remained long-hidden, ahaha!
 It wasn't until Apple forced it upon the people by slipping it in where it only semantically made sense (imagine that).